 Do Ragdolls shed more than other cat breeds?

 How do you quantify how much a cat sheds?
-Ragdolls shed a similar amount to any other mid- to long-haired cat, such as American Bobtails, or breeds such as Siberians which have a triple coat.
+Ragdolls shed a similar amount to mid- to long-haired cats, such as American Bobtails, or breeds like Siberians, which have a triple coat.

 Which cats shed the least?